Introduction to Models in Data Mining

 3. SVM Algorithm

-This SVM algorithm has gained a lot of attention in the past decade and are applied to the widest range of applications.
+This SVM algorithm has gained a lot of attention in the past decade and is applied to the widest range of applications.
 This algorithm is based on statistical learning theory and structural risk assessment and minimization principle.
-It has the ability to identify the decision boundaries and is also called a hyperplane that can produce optimal separation of classes and thereby creating the largest possible distance between the segregating hyperplane.
+It can identify the decision boundaries and is also called a hyperplane that can produce optimal separation of classes and thereby create the largest possible distance between the segregating hyperplane.
 SVM is the most robust and accurate classification technique but has the disadvantage of higher cost and time-consuming.

 - These models help the organization to identify the customer’s shopping pattern and then suggests the appropriate steps that can be taken to increase the revenue.